supaflyENJOY/DynamicsDocs/docs/Patients/Connection.md

     - General Information – Enter the name, gender, and marital status of the contact person.
     - Contact Information – enter phone numbers, email address, and preferred contact method.
     Once the record is saved it is automatically selected as the ‘Related Contact’ on the connection record.
-- *Related To Patient As* - This field is populated with the relationship between contact and patient (e.g., mother, father, babysitter etc.).
+- *Related To Patient As* - This field is populated with the relationship between contact and patient (e.g., mother, father, teacher, etc.).
 This field only displays connection roles that are a 'contact relationship'.
 See [connection roles](#connection-roles).
 - Patient's Primary Contact? - This field has 2 options: Patient's Primary Contact or Other Related Contact.
 This helps an organization know who to be in touch with about the Patient.

 ## Connection Roles

-Most connection roles should be included in our solution.
-Upon implementation, additional connection roles may be added.
+Many connection roles are included in our solution.
+Upon onboarding, additional connection roles may be added.
 Connection Roles explain the relationship between a contact and a patient.

 A new connection role record can be created from a Connection record.
 Upon clicking into the 'Related To Patient As' field, select the option 'New Connection Role Record' to open the Connection Role Main Form.
 - *Name* (Required).